smurthys/smurthys.github.io/engagement.md

 screen.
 I use my computer's screen to privately view my notes and scripts related to the presentation.)

 I cannot part with my computer, provide my computer's password, or allow others to use my computer without my supervision.
-I cannot install custom software or change security settings to get Internet connection.
-I am happy to arrive early to check that all connections from my computer are good.
+I cannot install custom software or change security settings to complete any part of the engagement.
+However, I am happy to arrive early to check that my computer plays well with the host environment.

 No audio or video recording of my presentations without my prior explicit approval.
 Obviously, people take pictures during presentation, but no pictures of slides and other material (projected or otherwise).